JeffreyHu17/JarvisIR/README.md

 ## :postbox: Updates
 <!-- - 2023.12.04: Add an option to speed up the inference process by adjusting the number of denoising steps. -->
-- 2025.11.25: Release the [tokenizer.json](https://github.com/user-attachments/files/23749469/tokenizer.json) file🚀 to replace the [tokenizer.json](pretrained/mrrhf/tokenizer.json) file that fails to download properly in huggingface.
+- 2025.11.25: Release the [tokenizer.json](https://github.com/user-attachments/files/23749469/tokenizer.json)🚀.
+It replace the [tokenizer.json](pretrained/mrrhf/tokenizer.json) file that fails to download properly in huggingface.
 - 2025.10.1: Release [CleanBench-Test (Paper test)](https://huggingface.co/datasets/LYL1015/CleanBench/blob/main/cleanbench_PaperTest.zip)🚀, please download for reproducibility!
 - 2025.8.21: Release [CleanBench-Real-80K (train and test)](https://huggingface.co/datasets/LYL1015/CleanBench)🚀, please download for training and evaluation!
 This test set contains a wider variety of degradation types and scenarios.
 It differs from the test set used in the paper.
 - 2025.8.19: Release [mrrhf training](./docs/mrrhf_training.md)!